Applications due July 31st.

 If you elect to participate in the Sinai and Synapses Fellowship, you are committing to:

-- Creating content (blogposts, videos or articles) and/or running programs in your community
+- Creating content (blog posts, videos, podcasts or articles) and/or running programs in your community.

-- Bringing both your head and your heart to stimulating and challenging conversations
+- Bringing both your head and your heart to stimulating and challenging discussions.

 Who are we looking for?

 - A professional in either religion or science (e.g. clergy person, working scientist, educator, professor, doctoral student, medical professional, journalist)

 - Passionate about elevating the discourse surrounding religion and science